 MHC 615 Assessment

-In this course students be provided and understanding of individual and group approaches to assessment.
-Course materials include a consideration of historical perspectives on assessment, basic concepts of standardized and non-standardized testing including norm and criterion referencing, environmental and performance evaluation, individual and group testing, behavioral observation, and computer bases methods of assessment.
-There will be a review of statistical concepts central to the assessment process with an emphasis on concepts of reliability and validity.
-Person and environmental variables such as age, gender, culture and other variables related to accurate assessment processes will be considered thoroughly.
+Students will be provided with an understanding of individual and group approaches to assessment.
+This course includes a consideration of historical perspectives on assessment, basic concepts of standardized and non-standardized testing including norm and criterion referencing, environmental and performance evaluation, individual and group testing, behavioral observation, and computer-based methods of assessment.
+Statistical concepts central to the assessment process will be reviewed, with an emphasis on concepts of reliability and validity.
+Social and cultural factors related to assessment will be considered thoroughly.
 Students will become familiar with strategies for selecting, administering and interpreting assessment instruments as they relate to case conceptualization, diagnosis and the overall counseling process.
 Ethical and legal considerations will be considered throughout all aspects of the course.
 3 credits.

 MHC 623 Psychology of Adulthood and Aging

 A survey of modern knowledge about the processes of becoming old (aging) and old age itself.
 Emphasis is placed on cognitive processes, personality, and mental health.
 3 credits.